-1 Introduction
+1. Introduction

-A Distributed Constraint Optimization Problem (DCOP) [20, 13] is a commonly accepted and practical mathematical framework for solving coordination challenges in multi-agent systems.
-DCOPs are well-suited to handle many real-world problems, such as meeting scheduling [27], sensor networks [12], and management of energy resources [24].
+A Distributed Constraint Optimization Problem (DCOP) [1, 2] is a commonly accepted and practical mathematical framework for solving coordination challenges in multi-agent systems.
+DCOPs are well-suited to handle many realworld artificial intelligence problems, such as meeting scheduling [3], sensor networks [4], and management of energy resources [5].

 A DCOP consists of a set of variables that are controlled by several independent agents.
 Each variable can take values in some finite domain.
-Some subsets of variables may be dependent in the sense that when they are assigned values from their respective domains, different combinations of those values may incur costs.
+Some subsets of variables may be dependent in the sense that when they are assigned values 10 from their respective domains, different combinations of those values may incur costs.
 The goal of the agents is to find assignments to their variables so that the sum of all costs that those assignments incur would be minimal.

 Many algorithms were proposed over the years to solve DCOPs.
-Some of those algorithms are complete, in the sense that they always issue an optimal solution, namely, assignment to all variables with an overall minimal cost.
-Examples for such algorithms are Syncbb [20], ADOPT [31], OPTAPO [28], and DPOP [34].
+Some of those algorithms are complete, in the sense that they always issue an optimal

+- 15 solution, namely, assignment to all variables with an overall minimal cost.
+Examples for such algorithms are SYNCBB [1], ADOPT [6], OPTAPO [7], and DPOP [8].
 As DCOPs are NP-hard, complete algorithms are characterized by low scalability and they are usually limited to small-scale problems.
-In contrast, incomplete DCOP-solving algorithms, such as DSA [15], MGM [26], and MAX-Sum [12], find solutions of typically low cost, but those solutions are not necessarily optimal.
+In contrast, incomplete DCOP-solving algorithms, such as DSA [9], MGM [10], and - MAX-SUM [4], find solutions of typically low cost, but those solutions are not necessarily optimal.
 Such algorithms are usually much more efficient than complete algorithms and they can be applied to larger problems.

 One of the main motivations for solving constraint optimization problems in a distributed manner is to preserve the privacy of the interacting agents.
-For example, when the agents represent parties that engage in coordinating event scheduling [27], each party might wish to keep its schedule details hidden from the other parties, since revealing such information might leak sensitive business data, e.g., meetings with competitors or with potential partners.
-Other examples of DCOP applications with privacy concerns include scheduling devices in smart homes [14] and scheduling observations in satellite constellations [35].
+For example, when the agents represent parties that engage in coordinating event scheduling [3], each party might wish to keep its schedule details hidden from the other parties, since revealing such information might leak sensitive business data, e.g., meetings with competitors or with potential partners.
+Other examples of DCOP applications with privacy concerns include scheduling devices in 30 smart homes [11, 12], scheduling observations in satellite constellations [13, 14], and assigning students to courses based on sensitive friendships information [15].
 In Section 2 we survey some of the DCOP algorithms that preserve privacy.

 All existing DCOP algorithms (privacy-preserving or not) are carried out by the agents themselves.
-However, some of those algorithms, and in particular the privacy-preserving ones, require significant computing resources.
+However, some of those algorithms, and in partic-

+- 35 ular the privacy-preserving ones, require significant computing resources.
 In addition, all DCOP algorithms assume that the agents are connected through a communication network.
-We propose here a new paradigm in DCOPs: solving them in what is known in cryptography as the mediated model [2, 3].
-Namely, We assume that there exist external servers, or mediators, that may serve as computing engines for the agents.
+We propose here a new paradigm in DCOPs: solving them in what is known in cryptography as the mediated model [16, 17].
+Namely, We assume that there exist external servers, or mediators, that may serve as - 40 computing engines for the agents.
 The agents send the problem inputs to those mediators in some protected manner.
 The mediators simulate a DCOP algorithm on those inputs.
 At its completion, they send to the agents messages from which the agents extract the outputs, i.e., the variable assignments.
-Throughout this process, the mediators remain oblivious to the problem inputs, to the content of the protected messages that they exchange, and to the outputs.1
+Throughout this process, the mediators remain oblivious to the problem inputs, to the

+45 content of the protected messages that they exchange, and to the outputs.1